• Skip to main content

 • Remove the plastic wrap or kitchen towel, and place on a wooden surface.

-• Divide the dough into 12 pieces, a little smaller than the size of a tennis balls.
+• Divide the dough into 12 equal portions, a little smaller than the size of a tennis balls.

-Make sure they are the same size, or they will not cook evenly.
-Place each of the dough balls on a greased sheet pan.
+Make sure they are the same size, or they will not bake evenly.
+Place the smooth balls on a greased baking sheet.

 Pat them down with the back of your hand to flatten them out slightly.